JakeOppegaard/JakeOppegaard/README.md

 # Hello There 👋
 ### My name is Jake Oppegaard and welcome to my GitHub page!
-I am currently a junior at the University of Iowa studying business analytics and information systems with a minor in spanish.
+I am currently a junior at The University of Iowa studying business analytics and information systems with a minor in spanish.

 ## Technical Skills
 ![Python badge](https://img.shields.io/static/v1?message=python&logo=python&labelColor=5c5c5c&color=3776AB&logoColor=white&label=%20&style=for-the-badge)